 “Today, more than 1 million students are trapped in an education system that wasn’t built for them.
 That system wasn’t designed to accommodate their disabilities—the kinds of intellectual, cognitive, communicative, and physical conditions ...
 Many of the public schools they attend rest on the assumption that stereotypes are inevitable truths” (Wong, 2016).

-Students with all levels of abilities are more alike than different!
-With the support and encouragement to reach a greater potential in place, students with differing abilities and skill levels can experience general education, peer to peer relationships, and a productive and engaging life after school.
-Isn’t that what we want for all students?
+Youth with all levels of abilities are more alike than different!
+With the support and encouragement to reach a greater potential in place, youth with differing abilities and skill levels can experience success in general education, peer to peer relationships, and a productive and engaging life after school.
+Isn’t that what we want for all?

 - Curated list of lesson plans related to the keyword Disability